 4.1.
 Before You Start

-jboss.socket.binding.port-offset system property on the command line.
+jboss.socket.binding.port-offset system property when starting the server from the command line.
 The value of this property is a number that will be added to the base value of every port opened by the Red Hat Single Sign-On server.

-To boot the Red Hat Single Sign-On server while also adjusting the port:
+To start the Red Hat Single Sign-On server while also adjusting the port:

 > ...\bin\standalone.bat -Djboss.socket.binding.port-offset=100

-After booting up Red Hat Single Sign-On, go to http://localhost:8180/auth/admin/ to access the admin console.
+After starting Red Hat Single Sign-On, go to http://localhost:8180/auth/admin/ to access the admin console.

 4.2.
 Installing the Client Adapter

-Download the JBoss EAP 7 distribution and unzip it into a directory on your machine.
+Download the JBoss EAP distribution and extract it from the compressed file into a directory on your machine.

-Unzip this file into the root directory of your JBoss EAP 7 distribution.
+Extract the contents of this file into the root directory of your JBoss EAP distribution.

 $ cd bin $ ./jboss-cli.sh --file=adapter-install-offline.cli